theneofan/business_empire/README.md

 The Business Empire Strategy and Financial System Database will empower players by providing them with the tools to make informed decisions based on data-driven strategies and comprehensive financial insights.
 With a focus on optimising gameplay and enhancing the overall experience, this project will serve as an essential resource for players, analysts, and developers alike.
 By leveraging SQL's robust querying capabilities and a user-friendly interface, this project is poised to become a valuable tool in the Business Empire gaming community.

 # Community Support
-To Help us out you can download the spreadsheet and sql files and help modify, upgrade and fill in all the tables.
+To help us out you can download the spreadsheet and sql files and help modify, upgrade and fill in all the tables.
+Alternatively, if you wish to create/modify the UI element of this project you are more than welcome to.
-Once you have created your clones of the documents and modified them re download them as a .zip file and push them as a pull request
+Once you have created your clones of the documents and modified them re-download them as a .zip file and create a pull request with them or upload them to the [Google Classroom](https://classroom.google.com/c/NjE0NjkzNDI5OTEw?cjc=3h2jjpj)

 # Links
 Game Link (Google Play):